zntrio/paseto/README.md

 ## License

-All artifacts and source code is released under [Apache 2.0 Software License](LICENSE).
+All artifacts and source code are released under [Apache 2.0 Software License](LICENSE).

 ## Reference(s)